 Housing Discrimination is against the Law in South Carolina

 The South Carolina Fair Housing Law makes it illegal to discriminate in housing because of race, color, religion, sex, national origin, physical or mental handicaps, or familial status (families with children).
-The law applies to the sale, rental and financing of residential housing.
-Apartments, houses, mobile homes; and, even vacant lots to be used for housing, are covered by the Fair Housing Law.
+The law applies to the sale, rental, and financing of residential housing, as well as applying different terms, conditions or privileges for sale or rental of residential housing.
+Apartments, houses, mobile homes, and vacant lots to be used for housing, are covered by the Fair Housing Law.
 With a few exceptions, anyone who has control over residential property and real estate financing must obey the law.
-This includes rental managers, property owners, real estate agents, landlords, banks, developers, builders and individual homeowners who are selling or renting their property.
+This includes rental managers, property owners, real estate agents, landlords, homeowners and property owners associations, bankers, developers, builders and individual homeowners who are selling or renting their property.

 If you think you have been discriminated against in housing, you should contact the Commission.